kubewarden/kubewarden.io/content/blog/2022/05/verifying-image-signatures.md

 ## Verify Image Signatures Policy

 This policy validates Sigstore signatures for images that match the name provided.
-If all signature validation pass or there is no container that matches the image name, the Pod will be accepted.
+If all signature validations pass or there is no container that matches the image name, the Pod will be accepted.

 This policy also mutates matching images to add the image digest, therefore the version of the deployed image can't